Labotsibeni Mdluli

 Labotsibeni Mdluli (c.
-1859 – 15 December 1925), also known as Gwamile, was the queen mother and queen regent of Swaziland and the wife of King Mbandzeni.
+1859 – December 15, 1925), also widely known as Gwamile, was a Queen Mother and later Queen regent of Swaziland (now Eswatini).
+She is remembered as one of the most influential political leaders in Eswatini’s history, known for her diplomatic skill, her defense of Swazi sovereignty during the colonial era and her strong leadership during a period of rapid political and economic change in southern Africa.

 Early life

-She was born at Luhlekweni in northern Swaziland around 1859, the daughter of Matsanjana Mdluli.
-At the time of her birth, her father was away fighting the people of Tsibeni in what became the Barberton district of the Transvaal — hence her name.
+Gwamile was born at Luhlekweni in northern Swaziland around 1859, the daughter of Matsanjana Mdluli.
+At the time of her birth, her father was away fighting the people of Tsibeni in what became the Barberton district of the Transvaal, hence her name.
 This conflict, in which her father was embroiled at the time of her birth, was part of King Mswati II’s ongoing efforts to solidify his rule and consolidate the boundaries of his kingdom.
 Notably, the Mdluli clan, to which she belonged, was among the high-ranking members of the Swati aristocracy.
 This distinguished lineage would later become significant in determining the succession to the throne when one of her sons emerged victorious.

 Her father died circa 1870, and she came under the guardianship of her uncle, the Chief, also known as her 'babe lomncane' in Swati culture.
 Chief Mvelase, who also resided at the royal court of Ludzidzini which is situated at the Ezulwini Valley central Swaziland, brought her with him.
 At court, she was known as 'LaMvelasi', a Swati custom of addressing women by their maiden or father’s name, even after marriage.
 Uniquely, she was named after her influential adoptive father or uncle, further enhancing her status.

 Historian Hilda Kuper notes that growing up in the royal palace afforded her the advantage of acquiring “knowledge of court etiquette, insights into the political dynamics of the era, and a sense of self-assurance”.
 These experiences would later contribute to her distinguished leadership.

-She served as an attendant to the old queen mother, Tsandzile ('LaZidze'), the widow of King Sobhuza I and mother of Mswati II.
+She served as an attendant to the old queen mother, Tsandzile Ndwandwe ('LaZidze'), the widow of King Sobhuza I and mother of Mswati II.
 Tsandzile was a formidable figure in her own right, credited with significant contributions to the formation of the Swati Nation.